softlayer/chef-openstack/_includes/page-using-havana.md

 pip install python-glanceclient
 </pre>

-> Note: Individual utilities are maintained by differing communities.
-Refer to their help documentation for more information, or by using the &#8212;help flag for a given utility.
+<div class="alert alert-info">Individual utilities are maintained by differing communities.
+Refer to their help documentation for more information, or by using the &#8212;help flag for a given utility.</div>

 ## Our DevOps Tools